walmartlabs/thorax/README.md

 ## Thorax.CollectionView

-NARRATIVE HERE...
-Most of the time, `Thorax.Collectionview` will be called for you when you do {{#collection theNameOfACollection}} but sometimes you want manual control...
-IN OUR NOTES we talked about the alex wishlist example?? and mentioned that this would be done in the view instance like var view new application.views collection:
+NARRATIVE: Usually, `Thorax.Collectionview` will be called for you when you use the Handlebars collection block helper: {{#collection theNameOfACollection}}.
+If you need manual control, use these view methods.

-here begins this is the old api...

-A class that renders an `itemTemplate` or `itemView` for each item in a `collection` passed to it in its constructor, or via `setCollection`.
+API: `Thorax.CollectionView` is a class that renders an `itemTemplate` or `itemView` for each item in a `collection` passed to it when it is instantiated, or via `setCollection`.
 The view will automatically update when items are added, removed or changed.
 The `collection` helper will automatically create and embed a `CollectionView` instance for you.
 If programatic access to the view's methods are needed (for instance calling `appendItem` or specifying an `itemFilter`) it's best to create a `CollectionView` directly and embed it with the `view` helper as you would any other view.

+### itemView *view.itemView*

+NARRATIVE: A view class to be initialized for each item in a collection.
+When rendering collection views in either straight Backbone or Thorax, you'll need to create a view for each model in the collection: there is a one to one correspondence between views and models.
+There is also, in Thorax, the need to create a template for each view, thus `itemView` can be used in conjunction with `itemTemplate`.

 ### itemTemplate *view.itemTemplate*

-A template name or template function to use when rendering each model.
-If using the `collection` helper the passed block will become the `itemTemplate`.
+NARRATIVE: A template name or template function to use when rendering each model.

+API: If using the `collection` helper the passed block will become the `itemTemplate`.
 Defaults to `view.name + '-item'`

-### itemView *view.itemView*

-A view class to be initialized for each item.
-Can be used in conjunction with `itemTemplate`.

 ### itemContext *view.itemContext(model, index)*